Ops-Talks/agronomist/docs/index.md

 # Agronomist

-Agronomist detects and updates OpenTofu/Terraform module references in Terragrunt-managed IaC.
+Agronomist continuously monitors and reports on module updates, ensuring your IaC stays current, secure, and maintainable with minimal effort.

 ## Overview